Huawei executive Meng leaves Canada after US deal | DW | 24.09.2021

 The details of the deal were presented to a federal court on Friday.

-It paves the way for Meng to leave Canada, where she has been detained since 2018, and return to China without facing US jail time, her lawyer said.
+It paved the way for Meng to leave Canada, where she has been detained since 2018, and return to China without facing US jail time, her lawyer said.

 Under the deal, the US Justice Department is expected to dismiss the case in December 2022 — four years after Meng's arrest — if she complies with certain conditions.